Factors Influencing FTL Shipping Rates and Their Fluctuations

 • Type of trailer needed

-Reasons full truckload shipping rates fluctuate
+Reasons full truckload freight rates fluctuate

 While all of these things are true and ever-changing, other things might cause the spot freight market to change prices too.
 Several factors go into truckload shipping costs, and some things make the rates fluctuate too.